Network Rail: Electrification schemes

 Network Rail has undertaken numerous schemes to develop its own renewable electrical generation footprint, which is used in part to power the operational railway.
 In January 2014, Network Rail opened the world's largest solar-powered bridge, adjacent to the remains of the old Blackfriars Railway Bridge, across the River Thames.
 The roof of the new railway bridge is covered with 4,400 photovoltaic panels, providing up to half of the energy requirement for London Blackfriars station.
 Solar panels are used at various locations across Network Rail's property portfolio, including stations and depots.
 In August 2022, an agreement between the company and EDF was signed to provide more solar energy.

-Planned demise
+Planned succession and restructuring

 In May 2021, the Conservative UK government announced that Network Rail would be superseded by a new body, Great British Railways (GBR), in 2023.
 After some delay, the new body was established in shadow form by the successor Labour government in November 2024.
 As part of a public consultation held in early 2025 on the details of the formal creation of GBR, the government stated that Network Rail Infrastructure Limited would form the core of the new organisation.

+In July 2025, it was announced that Network Rail's property team would be merged with London and Continental Railways (LCR) to create Platform4, a new state-owned railway property development company.
+Platform4 was subsequently launched in November 2025.